 When it comes to ridiculous beliefs on dental hygiene and treatment, we’ve heard just about everything.
 However, the most dangerous ones usually aren’t quite so over the top.
-Unfortunately, a number of dental myths are floating all over Edmonds, so Dr. Kitts and Dr. Hewett are here to put an end to the misinformation.
+Unfortunately, a number of dental myths are floating around, so we are here to put an end to the misinformation.
 Don’t feel bad if you have believed one or more of these at some point, you’re not the only one, but do make sure to contact us at Soundview Family Dental if you have any questions or concerns.

 If your gums are bleeding, don’t brush them